haidertoqeer/invoice-generator/README.md

 * **PDF Export:**
     * Generate and download the invoice as a PDF document.
     * Modal view of the pdf.
-* **shadcn/ui Integration:**
-    * Beautiful and accessible UI components for a polished user experience.
 * **TypeScript:**
     * Strong typing for improved code quality and maintainability.
 * **Responsive Design:**